i5okie/redress/README.md

 Contributing
 ------------
-Contributions are welcome and encouraged.
+Contributions are welcome with open arms.
 Please feel free to fork this project and submit issues/feature and pull requests.

 Credits
 -------
 @i5okie
 @rhizome